 Simple English definitions for legal terms

-Read a random definition: conclusion
+Read a random definition: age of majority

 Right of Retention: The right to keep something until you get paid for it or until someone reimburses you for expenses you incurred while taking care of it.
 For example, if you fix someone's bike, you have the right to keep the bike until they pay you for your services.
 This is also called a lien.
 In some cases, you may have the right to keep all of someone's property as security for a debt they owe you.